camaraproject/Template_API_Repository/README.md

     * Minutes: Access [meeting minutes] (update this link to your wiki page using the "Share" link).
 * Mailing List
     * Subscribe / Unsubscribe to the mailing list of this Sub Project <https://lists.camaraproject.org/g/sp-§api_family_abbreviation§>.
-    * A message to all Contributors of this Sub Project can be sent using <sp-§api_family_abbreviation§@lists.camaraproject.org>.
+    * A message to the community of this Sub Project can be sent using <sp-§api_family_abbreviation§@lists.camaraproject.org>.
 * [Latest Release](https://github.com/camaraproject/§repo_name§/releases/latest)
     * Release Tracking: Follow updates on our [wiki release tracking page] (Link to wiki release tracking page using the "share" link from Confluence)